History, Theory and Education

 Interested in undertaking a postgraduate research degree with us?

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to graduates of law and business graduates (with some possible further legal study required).
-If you are interested in law in history, theory and education, as ripe , consider furthering your research career with us.
+If you are interested in law in history, theory and education, consider furthering your research career with us.